2lcm/study-spring/README.md

-# hello-spring
+# study-spring

-This is spring-study repo for studying spring!
+This is study-spring repo for studying spring!
 This repository consists of several projects.